Frequently Asked Questions

 Q4: Was it possible to allocate resources to private companies to cover any costs they may incur as project partners?

 Businesses could participate in first call research applications as Project Partners.
 While the PI could request Minor Directly Incurred costs for Project Partners to facilitate collaboration such as travel and subsistence, Project Partners were expected to provide specific contributions (in-cash or in-kind) to the project.
 Businesses could also participate as a sub-contractor to carry out aspects of the proposed work e.g. if there was a lack of expertise in eligible institutions.
 They will be deemed to be providing a service rather than collaborating.
 An organisation

 cannot be listed as a Project Partner and a sub-contractor.
 Detailed guidance on Project Partners and sub-contracting can be found in section C of the NERC research grants handbook and it was also recommended that applicants read section J on exploitation and intellectual property.

 Q5: When will the next calls be announced (e.g. smaller gap-filling, and knowledge exchange project grants?

-The second Treescapes Call (smaller gap-filling projects) is likely to be announced in Summer 2021 with a deadline for applications in Autumn 2021, and a third Call (knowledge exchange grants) is likely to be announced in Autumn 2022 with a closing date of Winter 2022.
+The second Treescapes Call is likely to be announced in Autumn 2021 (smaller and gap filling grants).
+It is anticipated that the third Call (knowledge exchange grants) will be announced in Autumn 2022 with a closing date of Winter 2022.
 However, these are preliminary dates and may change.

 Q6: Did Knowledge Exchange with stakeholders need to be integrated into proposals, or was that something that happened at a higher level?